-But what does the term mean?
+The conception of “schools of spirituality” is out of fashion in some, mostly academic, circles.
+It deserves to be restored.
 Let us turn directly to Thornton and read from the second chapter of his book, Margery Kempe: An Example in the English Pastoral Tradition.
-This is an excellent book that deserves wider reading.
-And incidentally, this was his favorite book; and Kempe, his favorite figure within English tradition.
+(This is an excellent book that deserves wider reading.)
+This was his favorite book; and Kempe, his favorite figure within English tradition.
 She was his favorite because, against the tide of academic criticism, he saw Kempe as a “poor mystic . . . but first-rate parishioner.”
 That is, he interpreted her Book according to ascetical principles that animated all of this theological thinking, and in so doing, found in her Book a rich resource of pastoral and ascetical examples that parish priests and catechists can use to teach habitual recollection, biblical meditation, colloquy, and much more.

 Keep in mind that this book was written in 1960, and in the excerpt below, a couple moments might benefit from updated language and some tweaking.
 There is obvious reference to England that might be less applicable elsewhere in the Anglican world.
-Be that as it may, I suggest you focus on the main points about (a) what a school is, and (b) what it means for Anglicanism to be such a school:
+Be that as it may, I suggest you focus on the main points about (a) what a school is, and (b) what it means for Anglicanism to have within its patrimony such a school:

 A school of spirituality is the local and corporate expression of the great Pauline doctrine of diverse gifts within the unity of the Mystical Body; and it is the logical consequence of the Incarnation itself.
 In one sense, Jesus Christ, the Second Adam, recapitulates the whole of humanity within himself, and the doctrine issuing form this fact is dogmatic, changeless, and Catholic.
 On the other hand, Jesus is a man, with a particular personality and temperament.
 His own spiritual life, and his death, redeemed the whole world, yet he lived within the pattern of a particular strain of first century Judaism.
 The prayer of Christ is the prayer of humanity, because all true prayer is prayer in Christ.
 But Christ’s prayer was also very specialized; it was a synthesis of the Priest-Prophet Jewish tradition: Christ belonged to a “school”.